Johnny Costa: Biography

+Costa was raised in Arnold, Pennsylvania.
+His father, an Italian-born laborer, helped fund his son's music studies by selling the family home to purchase him an accordion.
 Costa learned to play accordion at age seven and was reading music three years later.
 Frank Oliver, Costa's high school music teacher, urged him to learn the piano after discovering that Costa had perfect pitch.
+After high school, he performed in the Pittsburgh area and joined a New York City orchestra.

-Costa graduated from Carnegie Mellon University with degrees in music and in education.
+In 1942, Costa was drafted into the Army and served as a medic during World War II.
+He attended Carnegie Mellon University on the G.I.
+Bill, earning degrees in music and in education.
 In case he failed as a musician, Costa prepared himself to teach.
 On the day of his graduation, he began work as the house pianist for a radio station in Pittsburgh.
-Eventually he performed the same role for KDKA-TV in Pittsburgh.
-He provided piano and organ music for many programs, eventually teaming with Fred Rogers to arrange and perform the music heard on Mister Rogers' Neighborhood.
+Eventually he performed the same role for KDKA-TV in Pittsburgh, where he worked for sixteen years.
+He provided piano and organ music for many programs.

 Costa's first recording was The Amazing Johnny Costa, a Savoy LP released in 1955 and reissued on CD as Neighborhood in 1989.
 Although his increasingly lucrative career was beginning to bring him international attention, the amount of time away from his family and friends led him to live and perform only in western Pennsylvania.
 He stopped traveling and gave up his job as musical director of The Mike Douglas Show.
 He returned to Pittsburgh and remained there for the rest of his life.

 Costa appeared along with guitarist Joe Negri on the 1954 Ken Griffin TV series 67 Melody Lane.
 Johnny and Joe played two numbers, "After You've Gone" and "Little Brown Jug", the latter with Ken Griffin at the organ.